Get two new free healthy recipes each week. Sign Up

 Fold the Ziploc in half, then roll out the dough inside until it takes up the entirety of the other half of the bag.

-Cut open the bag, and cut out shapes with cookie cutters.
+Cut open the bag, and cut out shapes with cookie cutters or form into cookie shapes with your hands.

 Place the sugar cookie shapes on a baking tray.
 Bake on the center rack of a properly calibrated oven for eleven minutes.